ps-mr/hesspl-2014/index.md

 ---
 layout: index
 ---

+### News

+* You can arrive tomorrow starting at 10.30am; coffee will be available.
+Talks will start at 11am.
+* We will also have a session for *lightning talks* (5 minutes).
+Questions will be deferred to the subsequent break.
+Registration for lightning talks will be on the same day.
+* The **[workshop program](abstracts.html)** is now available.

 ### Call for participation
 We warmly invite all programming-language researchers in Hesse to the Second Hessian Workshop on Programming Languages in Marburg on September 11, 2014.